Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Component-set Add:

 Add
 +++

-Adds a component-set container to the command center your profile is associated with.
+Adds a component-set container.

 Example: